vboyev-MSFT/defender-docs/defender-endpoint/address-common-false-positives-exclusions.md

 ## A third-party app is detected as malicious by Microsoft Defender Antivirus

-In this scenario, a third-party app that is not a threat is detected and identified as malicious by Microsoft Defender Antivirus.
+In this scenario, a third-party app that isn't a threat is detected and identified as malicious by Microsoft Defender Antivirus.

 **How to address**: Submit the app to Microsoft for analysis.
 See [How to submit a file to Microsoft for analysis](/defender-xdr/submission-guide#how-do-i-submit-a-file-to-microsoft-for-analysis).

 ## A custom app is incorrectly detected and identified as malicious by Defender for Endpoint

-In this scenario, a custom, legitimate app that is not a threat is detected and identified as malicious by an attack surface reduction rule in Defender for Endpoint.
-Whenever a user uses the app, the app and any downloaded content is blocked by the attack surface reduction rule, [Block JavaScript or VBScript from launching downloaded executable content](/defender-endpoint/attack-surface-reduction-rules-reference#block-javascript-or-vbscript-from-launching-downloaded-executable-content).
+In this scenario, a custom, legitimate app that isn't a threat is detected and identified as malicious by an attack surface reduction rule in Defender for Endpoint.
+Whenever a user uses the app, the app and any downloaded content are blocked by the attack surface reduction rule, [Block JavaScript or VBScript from launching downloaded executable content](/defender-endpoint/attack-surface-reduction-rules-reference#block-javascript-or-vbscript-from-launching-downloaded-executable-content).

 <!---**How to observe**: CONTENT NEEDED--->